FRAMER: Frequency-Aligned Self-Distillation with Adaptive Modulation Leveraging Diffusion Priors for Real-World Image Super-Resolution: Proposed Method

-\textbf{Overview.} Building on \refsec{sec:observations}, we propose \textbf{FRAMER} (\textbf{Fr}equency-\textbf{A}ligned Self-Distillation with Adaptive \textbf{M}odulation Lev\textbf{er}aging Diffusion Priors) (\refig{fig:main}).
-During training, we create LR inputs $I_{\mathrm{LR}}$ from HR images $R$ via random degradation~\cite{wang2021real} and get captions via LLaVA~\cite{liu2023llava}.
-The model is conditioned on $(I_{\mathrm{LR}}, Z_T, \text{caption})$.
-FRAMER is a training-only, plug-and-play strategy with no inference overhead.
 During training, the final-layer feature map (\textit{teacher}) supervises intermediate layers (\textit{students}).
 We decompose teacher/student features into LF/HF bands (see \refsec{sec:a1}, \refsec{sec:a2} for justification).
-We then: (i) apply IntraCL (\refsec{sec:intracl}) to the LF band to stabilize shared structure (no in-batch negatives); (ii) apply InterCL (\refsec{sec:intercl}) to the HF band to sharpen instance-details (using in-batch/random-layer negatives); (iii) compute FAW (\refsec{sec:faw}) to adaptively weight distillation based on student–teacher discrepancy; and (iv) apply FAM (\refsec{sec:fam}) to gate the distillation by student–teacher alignment.
+We then: (i) apply IntraCL (\refsec{sec:intracl}) to the LF band to stabilize shared structure; (ii) apply InterCL (\refsec{sec:intercl}) to the HF band to sharpen instance-details; (iii) compute FAW (\refsec{sec:faw}) to adaptively weight distillation based on student–teacher discrepancy; and (iv) apply FAM (\refsec{sec:fam}) to gate the distillation by student–teacher alignment.
 These terms are added to the noise-prediction loss.
 The full algorithm is provided in Supplementary \refsec{sec:training_algo}.

+In essence, FRAMER can be viewed as a synergistic combination of (i) frequency-targeted contrastive distillation (via IntraCL and InterCL) for balanced spectral optimization, and (ii) a unified adaptive stabilization mechanism (via FAW and FAM) that modulates the supervision strength according to the model’s internal hierarchical progression.
+As a \textbf{strictly training-only} strategy, FRAMER introduces \textbf{no inference overhead} and incurs minimal training cost (\textit{Suppl.}, \refsec{sec:cost_analysis}), making it a practical plug-and-play framework for various diffusion backbones.